Sz-Tim/isRev/ms/msDraft.md

 # Research gaps
 Many hypotheses have been proposed as drivers of ant community structure, richness, and diversity along elevational gradients, ranging from current climate to area to competition to habitat structure **CITE**[@Pianka1966; @Willig2003].
-However, the consistent and reliable data needed to rigorously evaluate these varied hypotheses are lacking at a broad scale.
+However, the consistent and reliable data needed to rigorously evaluate many of these hypotheses are lacking at a broad scale.
 Habitat complexity, and in particular vegetation structure or leaf litter depth, has been suggested as a driver of ant diversity [@LassHoch2004; @Sarty2006; @PachVasc2011; @Bharti2013].
 Such data have not been widely collected across elevational gradients with ant species data.
 Additionally, we know little of the basic biology for many species of ants.